P2P: Tuning Pre-trained Image Models for Point Cloud Analysis with Point-to-Pixel Prompting: Related Work

 \subsection{Visual Pre-training}

-Pre-training visual models has been studied thoroughly in the image domain and there are mainly three kinds of pre-training strategies: supervised, weakly-supervised and unsupervised.
-Supervised pre-training~\cite{dosovitskiy2020vit,DBLP:journals/corr/abs-2106-04560,carreira2017quo} on classification task with large-scale dataset is a traditional practice and is stimulated by the boosting development of base vision models~\cite{he2016resnet,huang2017densenet,dosovitskiy2020vit,liu2021swin}.
-From convolution-based networks~\cite{he2016resnet, huang2017densenet} to attention-based models~\cite{dosovitskiy2020vit, liu2021swin, liu2021swinv2}, model size has grown rapidly and the supporting datasets has grown from ImageNet~\cite{deng2009imagenet} with 14 million samples to JFT-3B~\cite{sun2017JFT} containing 3 billion images.
+Pre-training visual models has been studied thoroughly in the image domain.
+Supervised pre-training~\cite{dosovitskiy2020vit,DBLP:journals/corr/abs-2106-04560,carreira2017quo} on classification task with large-scale dataset is a traditional practice and is stimulated by the boosting development of the ever-growing fundamental vision models~\cite{he2016resnet,huang2017densenet,dosovitskiy2020vit,liu2021swin}.
 Weakly-supervised pre-training methods~\cite{tarvainen2017mean,berthelot2019mixmatch,xie2020self,pham2021meta} use less annotations while unsupervised pre-training approaches~\cite{he2020moco,chen2020mocov2,chen2020simclr,bao2021beit,he2022masked,grill2020bootstrap} introduces no task-related bias and brings higher transferability to various downstream tasks.
-Contrastive learning based methods~\cite{he2020moco,chen2020mocov2,chen2020simclr,grill2020bootstrap} and pretext-task-based approaches~\cite{bao2021beit,he2022masked,doersch2015unsupervised} are representative unsupervised pre-training work.

 Different from the prosperity of pre-training image models, pre-training 3D models is still under development.
 Many researches have developed self-supervised learning mechanisms with various pretext tasks such as solving jigsaw puzzles~\cite{sauder2019jigsaw}, orientation estimation~\cite{poursaeed2020orientation}, and deformation reconstruction~\cite{achituve2021deformation}.
-Inspired by pre-training strategies in image domain, Point Contrast~\cite{xie2020pointcontrast} adopts contrastive learning principle while OcCo~\cite{wang2021occo} and Point-BERT~\cite{yu2021pointbert} introduce reconstruction pretext tasks for better representation learning.
+Inspired by pre-training strategies in image domain, Point Contrast~\cite{xie2020pointcontrast} adopts contrastive learning principle while OcCo~\cite{wang2021occo}, Point-BERT~\cite{yu2022pointbert} and Point-M2AE~\cite{zhang2022pointm2ae} introduce reconstruction pretext tasks for better representation learning.
 However, the data limitation in 3D domain remains a large obstacle in developing better pre-training strategies.